 Matcha can be commonly found in cafes.
 It has an earthy, bright, and sweet taste, which pairs perfectly with wagashi (Japanese sweets).

 Matcha tea lattes and matcha frappuccinos are very common.
 These can be found in most cafes and even in Starbucks.
 While the grade and quality of the matcha are not as high as that found in traditional tea houses, the balance of sweetness and earthiness in these drinks makes them delicious!
 Matcha is without a doubt the most must-try drink in Japan.

 2. Green Tea

-Although matcha is technically green tea, they are in fact different types of drinks.
+Although matcha is technically green tea, they are different types of drinks.
 Green tea is loose tea leaves, creating a light and grassy flavor.
-It contains a number of vitamins, minerals, and antioxidants, making it very healthy.
+It contains several vitamins, minerals, and antioxidants, making it very healthy.
 There are many different types of green tea: Sencha, Genmaicha, Gyokuro, and Houjicha.

 Sencha is the most common and is grown from Camellia sinensis tea bushes.
 It has a vegetal, grassy, and refreshing flavor.

 Genmaicha is sencha tea but with toasted hull rice.
-The addition of rice adds a delicious roasted flavour and pairs nicely with savory foods.
+The addition of rice adds a delicious roasted flavor and pairs nicely with savory foods.